SafUmmSul91/Like_I_Said_Try_Again/README.md

 # CREDITS & Acknowledments

-*Bootstrap4: Bootstrap Library used throughout the project.
+* Bootstrap4: Bootstrap Library used throughout the project.

-*Canva used to create leaflets and graphics used in portfolio  page and for Hero image and Avatar.
+* Canva used to create leaflets and graphics used in portfolio  page and for Hero image and Avatar.

-*Mentor D.Vlaanderen for giving me tips and spotting typo's last minute
+* Mentor D.Vlaanderen for giving me tips and spotting typo's last minute

-*Code Institute for giving me an extention.
+* Code Institute for their support and for giving me a much appreciated and needed extention.